jrdmose/BGSE_Text_Mining/notes/project_overview.md

 Struggle for power between US and Russia
 What are the Russian rationals behind using such techniques?
 How could the influence politics?
 Is there overall strategy behind the use of all 5? -> Weaken US, allows Russia to shift policy efforts, see Middle East (Syria) and Ukraine.
-US mostly held up with domestic poilitics nowadays.
+US mostly held up with domestic politics nowadays.
 Clear challenge to Clinton.
 Undermine the public discussion in general, hinder a constructive discussion

 Way to go:
-- Go through each of the 5 strategies, try to come up with a sensible theory why they could be used by russia
+- Go through each of the 5 strategies, try to come up with a sensible theory why they could be used by Russia

 ### Short Summaries of Literature provided by Hannes / Nandan